 Ellen McNulty loses her hamburger joint and goes to see her son, who marries a socialite at the same time.
 Due to her modest background and a case of mistaken identity, Ellen poses as the newlyweds' cook.

 Susan Miller works behind the girdle counter in a department store and dreams about the beautiful clothes and glamour she can never hope to have.
 Enter May Worthington and Warren, a pair of...
 See full summary »

 A woman secretly suffering from kleptomania is hypnotized in an effort to cure her condition.
 Soon afterwards, she is found at the scene of a murder with no memory of how she got there and seemingly no way to prove her innocence.

 An adventuresome young man goes off to find himself and loses his socialite fiancée in the process.
 But when he returns 10 years later, she will stop at nothing to get him back, even though she is already married.

-An investigative reporter uses a ruse to meet Sara Fowler, a grocery-store heiress he's been writing unflattering things about.
-He gets her to start talking about herself and finds her down-to-earth and engaging, but before he can publish an honest and admiring story, she finds out who he is, assumes he's going to write more lies, and sets out to undercut him by announcing to the press that the two of them are married.
+An investigative reporter uses a ruse to meet Sara Farley, a grocery-store heiress he's been writing unflattering things about.
+He gets her to start talking about herself and finds her down-to-earth and engaging.
+Before he can publish an honest and admiring story, she finds out who he is, assumes he's going to write more lies, and sets out to undercut him by announcing to the press that the two of them are married.
 In trying to get the truth out, he loses his job, the two of them spend time in jail, and the stakes escalate.
 Finally, he sues her for libel, and a court tries to set things right.
 Written by

 Was this review helpful to you?